Cllr Oisín O'Connor

 Many students take the bus from Ballinteer to St Benildus or St Raphaela’s secondary schools at the moment and it takes around 40 minutes including walking time.
 Some students cycle it in about 15-20 minutes.

-You might also be interested in: Marlay Park Concerts 2023
+You might also be interested in: Belarmine community woodland among 3,000+ new local trees

 New routes: Students living in the southern part of Ballinteer will benefit from the S8 which will drop them opposite the Beacon Hotel (Benildus) or at the old Microsoft building (Raphaela’s) taking around 25-30 minutes total journey time.
 Other students may take the 14/74 bus down to Dundrum and the Luas from there.
 Alternatively, taking the 14/74 to Dundrum and then the L25 from the bus stop at the top of the bypass.